crypttops/PanCakeSwap-Front-Running-Bot/README.md

 We are finalizing on sell strategy and you can easily monitor the tests via our telegram channels:

-Join our telegram group [BSC Token Sniper](https://t.me/joinchat/8qCzm-OdWfVhMzNk) and get live notifications from our trading bot on the newly listed tokens that DON'T pass our litmus test

 Reach us from the group above and we will invite you to another group where you get live notifications from our trading bot on the newly listed tokens that DO PASS our litmus test.
 These are the coins that get bought by our bot.
 You will see the bot trade live with real money.
 You will have the ability to see the bot in action.
 The bot will sell the bought tokens as price varies.
 See profit gained.
 The bot is trading via our metamask account.
 If you need the bot setup for you, reach us for the price.
 We will create a downloadable exe file soon.